-Over your leadership career, you will have team members who don’t care about work.
+Over your leadership career, you will manage team members who don’t care about work.
 They might even have a lot of potential, but sometimes they just aren’t interested.
 You need to be able to lead them, too.

 Let’s see how we can cater for those people who don’t care about work.

-There are those that will hang on longest.
-Usually they are driven by internal motivators that keep them going even when they aren’t going to be rewarded.
+There are those with a strong work ethic, who are driven by internal motivators that keep them going even when they aren’t being rewarded.
 But these people are uncommon and they won’t continue this way forever.

 You need to give people reasons to want to stay at your company, in your team.

 Freya quickly realises that in this team, if she continues to work so hard, she is likely to be disappointed with the outcome.
 This hurts, because Freya likes doing good work.